 The boys were delighted to get involved and help find the best of the block to use for our two ships

-The final dressing of the wood prior to carving will be done by George Moir Joinery of Insch, many thanks to all of these local businesses for their support.
+The final dressing of the wood prior to carving was done by John Watt of Macduff boat builders many thanks to all of these local businesses for their support.

 With our solid hulls built from the heart wood of this 192-year-old elm, we hope to avoid being crushed in the pack ice and will survive this Antarctica expedition once again.